openaps/docs/docs/Using-openaps-Tools/using.md

 <br>
 ## Backing Up Your openaps Instance

 There are numerous ways to back up your system, from making a copy of the entire SD card to copying over individual files.
 Here, we will discuss one method of using git to back up just the openaps instance you've created.
-Note that this will not back up the entire sysem (and all the work you did in
+Note that this will not back up the entire sysem (and all the work you did in [Setting Up the Raspberry Pi 2]() and [Setting Up openaps]()), but it will enable you to skip all of the configuration steps above if something happens.

 <br>
 ------